graphology/graphology/src/operators/README.md

 If an already undirected graph is passed, the function will only return a copy of it.

+If passing a multi graph, directed edges will only be converted as undirected ones and will never be merged.

 ```js
 import {toUndirected} from 'graphology-operators';
 // Alternatively, to load only the relevant code: